Multimedia & Website DevelopmentCategory: Prejudged Project & Objective Test

 Objective Test Competencies: Career Awareness Related to Multimedia and Website Industry; Technology Operations and Concepts; Visual Design Concepts; Animation Techniques; Gaming; Digital Audio; Web Technologies; Graphic Design

-Topic: Design, build, and launch a website to keep your Middle Level chapter informed about chapter activities for the 2018-19 school year.
-The website should include, but is not limited to, the following:
+Topic: Design, build, and launch a website that introduces your new FBLA-Middle Level chapter to the other students in your school.
+The website must include, but is not limited to, the following:

 - A form for potential members to complete in order to join your chapter

 - A video from your chapter president welcoming potential members to the website and inviting them to check out FBLA-Middle Level by attending one of your regularly scheduled meetings

 - The website must include a 1-3 minute multimedia presentation.